 So you're going to Europe, and think we're absolutely crazy for adding this one, right?
 Well, you won't be able to find things like Reese's Cups, Butterfingers, Peanut M&M's, or York Peppermint Patties where you're going.
 Guaranteed!
 But honestly if you're headed to Europe, I hope you just branch out and try new things because if you ask me, their chocolate is much better.

-If you're headed to China or Thailand, don't plan on finding any locally made chocolate that you'll love.
+If you're headed to Asia, don't plan on finding any locally made chocolate that you'll love.
 Definitely not Asia's specialty!
 The same is usually true of Central America and the South Pacific too, so just be prepared.
 And if you can, pack individually wrapped candy bars that are easy to throw in the fridge.
 Otherwise, they'll melt.

-Although I will say that you can find Snickers virtually all over the world (even at a small stand on the top of a mountain hike in China).
+Although, I will say that you can find Snickers virtually all over the world.
 So no need to bring those if they're your favorite treat.

 Mac And Cheese